Motorcyclist killed in crash near Hot Springs

-HOT SPRING, S.D.(KEVN/KOTA TV) – A 37-year-old motorcyclist is killed in a Friday night crash involving two vehicles north of Hot Springs.
+A 37-year-old motorcyclist is killed in a Friday night crash involving two vehicles north of Hot Springs.

 Names of those involved are not being released pending notification of family.